 As society as a whole continues to say no to drugs and explore holistic healing opportunities, why not extend the benefits to our beloved pups?
 In lieu of an anti-anxiety drug, what if a little lavender could go a long way?
-In lieu of an allergy pill, what if peppermint was the secret to it all?

 Before you begin, it's important to ask yourself what essential oils are safe for dogs.
 Their sense of smell is astronomically stronger than ours, so scents (even natural ones) can have an adverse effect on them.